dcancelmo/DFA_NFA_DFA--NFA/README.txt

 	make run-clean

 If at any point a segmentation fault occurs:
 Run again until it works.
-I reccomend using ‘make run-clean’ to avoid seg faults.
+I recommend using ‘make run-clean’ to avoid seg faults.

 Output explanation:
 The output is broken up into question 1, 2, and 3.
 Question 1 shows the output of the DFAs, question 2 the output of the NFAs, and question 3 the output of the NFA->DFA conversions.